ivotron/popper2-paper/paper/paper.md

 ### Generic workflow execution engines

 Few examples of this category are stable and mature scientific workflow engines like Nextflow, Pegasus, and Taverna which have recently introduced support running steps in software containers;
+Also, tools like the Collective Knowledge Framework [@grigori_fursin_2020] helps researchers in sharing their research in the form of reusable workflows that consists of artifacts like algorithms, datasets, models, scripts, and experimental results and provide APIs, CLI, meta descriptions, and common automation actions for the related artifacts.
 Popular workflow engines like Airflow and Luigi [@_luigi_] require specifying workflows using programming languages and also provide pluggable interfaces that require the installation of separate plugins.
 For example, Airflow and Luigi use Python, Copper [@_copper_engine_] uses Java, Dagr [@_dagr_] uses Scala and SciPipe [@lampa2019scipipe] uses Go as their workflow definition language.
 The goal with Popper is to minimize overhead both in terms of workflow language syntax and infrastructural requirements for running workflows and hence allow users to focus solely on writing the workflows.